jtec/prx/README.md

 Making GNSS positioning a bit more accessible.

-## How we manage python version and dependecies
+## How we manage python version and dependencies
 We use `pipenv` to make sure every developer and user of prx runs the same python version and the same set of dependencies such as `numpy` and `pandas`.
 The environment parameters are defined by the `Pipfile` and `Pipfile.lock` files